-For general queries, please email us at editors [at] longitudines.com or contact your language editors.
+For general queries, please email us at editors [at] longitudines.com.
 Please address your message to a specific staff member when possible.
 We aim to answer as soon as possible.

 Amin Fatemi is a doctoral researcher in English literature at the University of Reading, where he works on intersections of philosophy and literature in the work of Samuel Beckett.
 He is also a teacher and has taught courses on poetry, rhythm and James Joyce’s Ulysses.
 He is currently working on a translation of Patrick Kavanagh’s The Great Hunger into Farsi.

-Antonio Gambacorta is a doctoral researcher in English literature and urban studies at the University of Reading, where he is also a sessional lecturer.
-He worked in advertisement and in video game script creation and translation.
-He currently translates literature and films from English into Italian and collaborates with Automattic.
-He received a publication proposal for a poetry collection in Italian and he is working on a collection of short stories in English.
+Antonio Gambacorta is a writer and translator currently based in Reading, where he is completing a PhD.
+He translates literature and films and collaborates with Automattic.
+He has received a publication proposal for a poetry collection in Italian and he is working on a collection of short stories in English.

 Andrea Romanzi is a doctoral researcher at the University of Reading and Bristol in comparative literature and translation studies.
 He is main editor of Question, academic journal for the arts and the humanities, and he was editor and contributor for Prosopopeia, Norwegian journal of comparative literature.
 He translates literature from Norwegian and English into Italian.
 He collaborates actively with publishing houses across Europe as a consultant for Norwegian literature.